qchenevier/MBA_memoire/doc/action_actor.md

 Customers, too, are becoming more demanding.
 There is an "ever-rising tide of customer expectations" for service and convenience.
 They want to be more in charge.
 They expect that we know them more [@Westerman2011].

+Beware of assumptions:
+**Our customers really value the human touch.** Not all interactions with humans are actually valuable to customers.
+Digital innovation can combine no-touch (or limited-touch) service with high customer satisfaction.
+Some customers today favor self-service over personal interaction.
+For many young adults in their 20s and early 30s, interacting with a human service representative represents an inconvenience or an extra cost.
+However, transitioning to a direct-to-consumer model can be difficult: agents or dealers can rebel against what they perceive as a threat to their commissions.
+But, digital self-service environments can enhance the customer experience and also gather a rich stream of behavioral data that can help boost customer satisfaction and revenues [@WESTERMAN2015].

 #### Consumer-producer

 Since digital news and information content can now be produced by amateurs in addition to professionals: Internet and digitization are competence-destroying and disruptive for the newspaper industry [@Karimi2015].